Nat1405/seng480/chapter.md

 * **Maintainers:** [Tim Abbott](https://github.com/timabbott) is currently Zulip's most active maintainer.
 Other members of the core team include [Anders Kaseorg](https://github.com/andersk) and [Rishi Gupta](https://github.com/rishig).
 Zulip is also maintained by several distributed developers from open-source development programs, most notably [Google Summer of Code](https://summerofcode.withgoogle.com/) and [Google Code-In](https://codein.withgoogle.com/archive/) [[3]](#r3).

-* **Production Engineers:** Kandra Labs provisions the infrastructure for hosted Zulip [[4]](#r4), while members of the open-source community may also deploy on-premise versions of Zulip.
+* **Production Engineers:** Kandra Labs provisions the infrastructure for Zulip Cloud [[4]](#r4), while members of the open-source community may also deploy on-premise versions of Zulip.

 * **Suppliers:** The Zulip project is funded by an SBIR grant from the US National Science Foundation.

-* **Support Staff:** Kandra Labs provides support for hosted Zulip.
+* **Support Staff:** Kandra Labs provides support for Zulip Cloud.
 For the open-source project, support is provided by Tim Abbott and other members of the open-source community on the [Zulip community server](http://chat.zulip.org).

-* **System Administrators:** Production instances for hosted Zulip are maintained by Kandra labs.
+* **System Administrators:** Production instances for Zulip Cloud are maintained by Kandra labs.

 * **Testers:** Testing on the Zulip project is done for every pull request.
 Manual testing of new features is done by PR reviewers (Tim Abbott or another member of the Zulip core team), and regression testing is handled by a suite of automated front-end and back-end tests.